Magic number (sports): Calculation

 For example, in Major League Baseball there are 162 games in a season.
 Suppose the top of the division standings late in the season are as follows:

 Then the magic number for Team B to be eliminated is 162 + 1 − 96 − 62 = 5.

 Any combination of wins by Team A and losses by Team B totaling 5 makes it impossible for Team B to win the division title.

 The "+1" in the formula serves the purpose of eliminating ties; without it, if the magic number were to decrease to zero and stay there, the two teams in question would wind up with identical records.
 If circumstances dictate that the front-running team would win the tiebreaker regardless of any future results, then the additional constant 1 can be eliminated.
 For example, the NBA uses complicated formulae for breaking ties, using several other statistics of merit besides overall win–loss record; however the first tiebreaker between two teams is their head-to-head record; if the front-running team has already clinched the better head-to-head record, then the +1 is unnecessary.
-In 2022, Major League Baseball introduced tiebreaking scenarios (such as head-to-head for division ties) that made the use of the "+1" pointless (as Game 163 was eliminated).
+In 2022, Major League Baseball introduced tiebreaking scenarios (such as head-to-head for division ties) that made the use of the "+1" pointless, as Game 163 was eliminated.
+However, if the team in first place does not have the tiebreaker, then the +1 would be necessary.